 Make a booking for you and your whānau to be vaccinated against COVID-19 at South City Shopping Centre.

 The clinic is a collaboration between Purapura Whetu, He Waka Tapu and the CDHB (Canterbury District Health Board).

-Purapura Whetu continues to operate under RED as below.
+Purapura Whetu continues to operate under as below.